tangopsd/employee-retention-pipeline/README.md

 ## Limitations & next steps

-- Observational data — the model finds correlated risk factors, not proven causes
+- The data is observational, so the model finds correlated risk factors, not proven causes
-- Tree-based models risk overfitting to this specific company's dynamics; k-fold cross-validation and `GridSearchCV` tuning would be the next step to confirm the gap holds out of sample
+- Tree based models risk overfitting to this specific company's dynamics; k-fold cross-validation and `GridSearchCV` tuning would be the next step to confirm the gap holds out of sample
-- A production version would need periodic retraining as pay bands and policy change
+- A production version would need periodic retraining as pay bands and policies change

 ## Stack